So you want to enter the world of darts?

 The food-grade ink penetrates deep into the individual fibers of the board.
 It offers better visibility due to low glare and richer colors.
 The food-grade ink will also add more strength to the board.

 Poor quality paint with high glare can even affect your performance in a negative way.

 The food-grade ink is eco-friendly and does not pose any harm when touched.

-Staple-Free Bullseye area
+Staple-Free Wiring and Bullseye

 Overall the less staples on the dartboard, the less bounce-outs there will be.